strawn-ed/processing/day0.md

 - Save a sketch
 - Run a sketch
 - Draw an ellipse
-- Make inferences about a piece of code
+- Make inferences about code

 ### Agenda
 - Introduction to the course
     - Course overview
+        - Course website
         - Use of classroom PCs
-    - Course website
-    - Student survey
+    - Student information survey
-    - Welcome activity
+    - Intro to code activity
 - Introduction to Processing (_GSP_ Ch.
 1)
     - What is programming?
     - What is Processing?